Hermetic Order of the Golden Dawn

-The three founders, William Robert Woodman, William Wynn Westcott and Samuel Liddell Mathers, were Freemasons.
+The three founders, William Robert Woodman, William Wynn Westcott, and Samuel Liddell Mathers, were Freemasons and members of the Societas Rosicruciana in Anglia.
 Westcott appears to have been the initial driving force behind the establishment of the Golden Dawn.
+Hence the Golden Dawn system was based on hierarchy and initiation, similar to Masonic lodges.
+While the grade structure was based on the SRIA, women were admitted on an equal basis with men.

-The Golden Dawn system was based on hierarchy and initiation, similar to Masonic lodges; however, women were admitted on an equal basis with men.
 The "Golden Dawn" was the first of three Orders, although all three are often collectively referred to as the "Golden Dawn".
 The First Order taught esoteric philosophy based on the Hermetic Qabalah and personal development through study and awareness of the four classical elements, as well as the basics of astrology, tarot divination, and geomancy.
 The Second or Inner Order, the Rosae Rubeae et Aureae Crucis, taught magic, including scrying, astral travel, and alchemy.
 The Third Order was that of the Secret Chiefs, who were said to be highly skilled; they supposedly directed the activities of the lower two orders by spirit communication with the Chiefs of the Second Order.